Sunday, January 2, 2011

 You will also see on this blog site how this perpetual journeying of mine has brought me to SEE things rather differently in general.

-The key words to note on both blog sites are:
+A few of key words to note on both blog sites are:

 awe and my reference to snakes or snakey behaviors as challenges to the building of peace.